-Can I say my no-knead sandwich bread expresses what cooking should be like?
-It should be enjoyable, carefree and simple.
+I say my no-knead sandwich bread is how cooking should be like: enjoyable, carefree and simple.
 This recipe says all that with perfection.

 There’s nothing fancy about this recipe.
-There’s flour, yeast, salt, sugar, milk and eggs, and some butter: it’s a cake-like bread.
-But it tastes so good!
-It’s plain and unpretentious bread, but super rich in flavor.
+There’s flour, yeast, salt, sugar, milk and eggs, and some butter: it’s a cake-like bread, but better!
+A plain and unpretentious bread, super rich in flavor.

 Butter.
 Is one of the ingredients that gives this bread a rich taste.
 You can substitute for vegetable oil or olive oil for a dairy-free version.